 Input Data Contents

-Due to the wide range of sectors covered by the EPS, a great diversity of different data sources were required.
+Due to the wide range of sectors covered by the EPS, a great diversity of different data sources are required.
 However, some generalizations can be made:

-- For time-series input data, values for each year of the model run (2015-2030) are used.
+For time-series input data, values for each year of the model run are used.
 Sometimes interpolation or extrapolation is necessary, if the source does not provide annual values for all of these years.
-For time-invariant input data, we use whichever source is most reliable or best suited to the model’s needs, often preferring studies that were conducted since 2010.
+For time-invariant input data, we use whichever source is most reliable or best suited to the model’s needs, often preferring studies that were conducted more recently.

 Input Data Sources